 Capital Gains Account Scheme (CGAS)

-What is Capital Gains Account Scheme & Its Types?
+What is the Capital Gains Account Scheme & Its Types?

 7 minutes read

-You built a house, in your native town, at the age of 30 (say, in the year 2007) by investing approximately Rs.15Lakhs and now at the age of 45, you are considering selling the property to upgrade to a bigger and better place.
-Your property now commands a market price of ~Rs.1.5 Crore, given the rising demand for the property after the city witnessed a spurt in corporate investments.
-Industrial growth resulted in employment creation and an increase in migration from far and wide.
+Imagine you built a house in your native town, at the age of 30 (say, in the year 2007), by investing approximately ₹15 Lakhs.
+Now, at 45, you are considering selling the property to upgrade to a bigger and better place.
+Your property now commands a market price of around ₹1.5 Crore, given the rising demand for the property following a spurt in corporate investment in the city.
+Industrial growth led to job creation and increased migration across the region.

 Please enter correct name Please enter the Full name